This article is also available in Deutsch.

 You can start immediately since you already have the liquid chocolate from the sealing.

-Coating the truffles with chocolate coating
+Coating the truffles with white chocolate

 I like to get everything ready first since coating the truffles is always messy and needs to be done quickly.
 Prepare a shallow bowl lined with parchment paper or greaseproof paper.
 The bowl will give you a place to put the truffles and let them dry.